Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Q: How Do I Know If I’m Overfeeding My Axolotl?

-A: Overfeeding is the most common mistake.
+A: Overfeeding is common.
 Signs include persistent bloating, excess waste, and cloudy water.
-Use the axolotl feeding calculator to determine exact portion sizes based on your axolotl’s age and size.
-Adults should eat 2-3 times weekly, not daily.
+Use the axolotl feeding calculator to estimate portion sizes based on age and size.
+Many adults do better with meals a few times per week rather than daily feeding.

 Q: My Axolotl’s Tank Is Always Cloudy — What Am I Doing Wrong?

-A: Cloudy water usually indicates overfeeding or poor filtration.
-Ensure you’re removing uneaten food after 15 minutes and that your filter is appropriately sized for your tank.
-Follow axolotl tank setup guidelines for proper filtration recommendations.
+A: Cloudy water often points to overfeeding, disturbed substrate, a cycling issue, or weak filtration.
+Remove uneaten food after about 15 minutes and check whether your filter and biological cycle match the tank’s waste load.
+Follow axolotl tank setup guidelines for filtration recommendations.

 Q: Is It Okay to Use Tap Water Without Treatment?